grommet/grommet/src/js/components/Button/README.md

 **button.disabled.opacity**

 The opacity when the button is disabled.
-To be deprecated in V3, use global.disabled.opacity instead.
 Expects `number`.

 Defaults to